 - Creative Writing – Beginners*: Identify different writing styles, techniques, genres and forms; including novels, short stories, flash fiction, poetry, scriptwriting, monologues, dialogues, and non-fiction.
 Writing tips, advice on editing etc. Produce a short piece in a style and form of the student’s choosing.
 Review own work and that of others with a critical eye.
 What to do next; publication, competitions etc. Advice of ongoing support including online and in-person writing groups.

-- Short Stories and Flash Fiction*: Identify the elements needed to create a good short story or piece of flash fiction.
+- Novels and Short Stories (includes Flash Fiction)*: Identify the elements needed to create a piece of flash fiction, longer short story or a novel.
+Identify different writing styles, techniques, genres and forms.
+Produce a synopsis, book jacket blurb and tagline for your novel.
 Utilise different strategies for sparking inspiration to write stories.
-Write a story or flash fiction utilising plot and characters.
+Write the beginning of short story or flash fiction utilising plot and characters.
 Learn how to edit a story so that it says what you really want it to say.
 Writing tips, advice on editing etc. Review own work and that of others with a critical eye.
 What to do next; publication, competitions etc. Advice of ongoing support including online and in-person writing groups.

 - Blogging for Beginners*: An overview of some of the available blog sites including WordPress, Blogger / Blogspot, Weebly, Google Sites, Tumblr – free and payable options.
 Identify different blogging techniques (finding the right site for you) and applying content within the social networks (Facebook, Twitter, LinkedIn, Pinterest etc).
 Design your site, create new posts / website pages, and answer reader comments.